henrylevesque/AI_Assisted_Analysis_Tool/README.md

 3. Follow the prompts in each script for results and consensus aggregation
 4. Review your results in the output Excel file

+### Prompts

+The following scripts in `python_for_Zotero_abstracts` are designed for specific types of analysis:

+- `theory.py`: Identify urban planning theory used in abstracts
+- `n_themes.py`: Identify three themes from abstracts
+- `methods.py`: Identify methods used in abstracts
+- `results.py`: Identify results from abstracts
+- `location.py`: Identify where the research was conducted

 ## Requirements
    - `ollama` - Python client for Ollama